jeffchheng/brains-base/content/blog/2019-06-12-data-fetching-with-hooks/index.md

 - `SetShouldSnapshot` is used by `<ReportProblemWapper />` to tell users of `useSnapshot` to save their current values.
 - `ShouldSnapshot` is used by `useSnapshot` to determine whether it should save its current value.

-Thanks to the new [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext), context is so much more ergonomic!

-The React team really nailed it with hooks.
-I'm able to encapsulate logic that can be reused easily between wildly different components.
-I can even compose multiple `useFetch`es or `useSnapshot`s in one component if I wanted.
-The possibilities are endless!
-I look forward to seeing what custom hooks the community and my team comes up with as we encounter new problems with this new tool in our belt.
+With this, whenever someone fetches data through `useFetch` instead of a thunk, they can pair it with `useSnapshot` to save data to send in crash logs.
+Of course, you can technically save anything that's available in render, but I think saving the results of data fetching is where a lot of apprehension comes from.

-Anyway, for anyone else who runs into the issue of saving React state or weaning themselves off Redux, I hope this helps. :)
+So, for anyone else who runs into the issue of saving React state or weaning themselves off Redux, I hope this helps. :)